XSS prevention for Django

 Semgrep ruleset for this cheatsheet: https://semgrep.dev/p/minusworld.django-xss

-Check your project for these conditions:โ
+Check your project using Semgrep

-semgrep --config p/minusworld.django-xss
+semgrep --config p/default

-1. Server code: Marking "safe" content, which does not escape HTMLโ
+1. Server code: Marking "safe" content, which does not escape HTML

 1.A.
-Using mark_safe()โ
+Using mark_safe()

 mark_safe()